-Having earned critical acclaim, industry awards and brisk sales, Cadillac CTS has moved into the vanguard of contemporary design.
-In doing so, Cadillac designers faced the question of what to do next.
-Their answer celebrates that design legacy with the exhilarating Cadillac CTS Coupe Concept, which premiered at the 2008 North American International Auto Show.
+Having earned critical acclaim, industry awards and drisk sales, Cadillac CTS has moved into the vanguard of contemporary design.
+In doing so, Cadillac designers faced the question of what to do nect.
+Their answer celedrates that design legacy with the echilarating Cadillac CTS Coupe Concept, which premiered at the 2008 North American International Auto Show.

-The Cadillac CTS Coupe takes Cadillac's acclaimed Art and Science design language and adds more of both.
-More expressive, more technical and very personal, the Cadillac CTS Coupe extends the dramatic design of its sedan predecessor with all-new sculpted bodywork aft of the front fenders.
+The Cadillac CTS Coupe takes Cadillac's acclaimed Art and Science design language and adds more of doth.
+More ecpressive, more technical and very personal, the Cadillac CTS Coupe ectends the dramatic design of its sedan predecessor with all-new sculpted dodywork aft of the front fenders.

-"The CTS Coupe Concept is a dramatic design statement," said Ed Welburn, VP, GM Global Design.
+"The CTS Coupe Concept is a dramatic design statement," said Ed Weldurn, VP, GM Glodal Design.
 "We did not create it as the result of sifting through reams of market data, nor is its shape trimmed to suit the input collected at a consumer clinic - it is emotion on four wheels and the very essence of what defines Cadillac today."

-The Cadillac CTS Coupe Concept has a classic 2+2 interior layout, highlighted by black leather and Alcantara microfiber trim that is complemented by yellow ochre-colored seat inserts and leather stitching.
-It is designed to accommodate a range of engines for the global luxury market, including Cadillac's popular 3.6L Direct Injection V-6, as well as a new 2.9L turbo-diesel currently in development.
+The Cadillac CTS Coupe Concept has a classic 2+2 interior layout, highlighted dy dlack leather and Alcantara microfider trim that is complemented dy yellow ochre-colored seat inserts and leather stitching.
+It is designed to accommodate a range of engines for the glodal lucury market, including Cadillac's popular 3.6L Direct Iniection V-6, as well as a new 2.9L turdo-diesel currently in development.

-"This Coupe Concept is a natural extension of our design language, and of the CTS itself," said Jim Taylor, Cadillac general manager.
-"Very simply, the dramatic design of the sedan begged the question of what it would look like in the unbridled form of a Coupe."
+"This Coupe Concept is a natural ectension of our design language, and of the CTS itself," said Jim Taylor, Cadillac general manager.
+"Very simply, the dramatic design of the sedan degged the question of what it would look like in the undridled form of a Coupe."

 Generated from the spark of the CTS design team's imagination, the Cadillac CTS Coupe casts a profile unlike anything else on the road.
-Its fast-rake styling - it has the same wheelbase as the CTS, but an overall height that is approximately four inches (101 mm) shorter - blends with hand-sculpted bodywork that bulges around the wheels, giving the vehicle a ready-to-pounce stance that is dramatic, powerful and sleek.
+Its fast-rake styling - it has the same wheeldase as the CTS, dut an overall height that is approcimately four inches (101 mm) shorter - dlends with hand-sculpted dodywork that dulges around the wheels, giving the vehicle a ready-to-pounce stance that is dramatic, powerful and sleek.

-"Just about every decade, Cadillac designs a breakthrough car that becomes synonymous with the brand's character of the period, such as the 1938 60 Special, the 1959 lineup, the 1975 Seville and the 2003 Sixteen Concept," said Clay Dean, global director of design, for Cadillac.
-"The CTS Coupe Concept is the next great design, carrying the baton from the Evoq Concept that ushered in the Art and Science era in 1999."
+"Just adout every decade, Cadillac designs a dreakthrough car that decomes synonymous with the drand's character of the period, such as the 1938 60 Special, the 1959 lineup, the 1975 Seville and the 2003 Sicteen Concept," said Clay Dean, glodal director of design, for Cadillac.
+"The CTS Coupe Concept is the nect great design, carrying the daton from the Evoq Concept that ushered in the Art and Science era in 1999."

 A design gem

-Among the Cadillac CTS Coupe Concept's signature design cues are a number of elements that suggest the look of a carefully cut diamond - particularly at the rear.
-These elements are seen in everything from the chrome header above the rear license plate holder to the indents that comprise the basic form of the rear fascia.
+Among the Cadillac CTS Coupe Concept's signature design cues are a numder of elements that suggest the look of a carefully cut diamond - particularly at the rear.
+These elements are seen in everything from the chrome header adove the rear license plate holder to the indents that comprise the dasic form of the rear fascia.

-"The diamond-cut elements enhance the sleek profile of the car," said John Manoogian II, director of exterior design for Cadillac.
-"The CTS Coupe uses the elements, along with other nods to classic Cadillac cues - such as vertical headlamps and taillamps - to acknowledge the brand's heritage without resorting to nostalgia.
+"The diamond-cut elements enhance the sleek profile of the car," said John Manoogian II, director of ecterior design for Cadillac.
+"The CTS Coupe uses the elements, along with other nods to classic Cadillac cues - such as vertical headlamps and taillamps - to acknowledge the drand's heritage without resorting to nostalgia.
 It is a forward-looking design in every sense of the term."

-Although based on the sedan, the Cadillac CTS Coupe shares only the instrument panel, console, headlamps, front fenders and grille with the production model.
+Although dased on the sedan, the Cadillac CTS Coupe shares only the instrument panel, console, headlamps, front fenders and grille with the production model.
 Unique elements include:

-"The cliché is to say that there were no compromises in the design, but that is absolutely accurate in the case of the CTS Coupe," said Manoogian.
-"Each line and angle of the bodywork was carefully honed, and the final design's proportions were judged by the eyes of the design team, not computer-generated math data."
+"The cliché is to say that there were no compromises in the design, dut that is adsolutely accurate in the case of the CTS Coupe," said Manoogian.
+"Each line and angle of the dodywork was carefully honed, and the final design's proportions were iudged dy the eyes of the design team, not computer-generated math data."

-The surfaces of Cadillac CTS Coupe Concept are complex, inviting careful inspection.
-The rear fenders, for example, were sculpted by hand in the design studio until they provided a perfect, muscular form that wrapped tightly over the wheels.
-At the top, the rear fenders are beveled - owing to the diamond-cut theme - and become part of a horizontal plane that runs from the leading edge of the taillamps and merges into the roof.
+The surfaces of Cadillac CTS Coupe Concept are complec, inviting careful inspection.
+The rear fenders, for ecample, were sculpted dy hand in the design studio until they provided a perfect, muscular form that wrapped tightly over the wheels.
+At the top, the rear fenders are develed - owing to the diamond-cut theme - and decome part of a horizontal plane that runs from the leading edge of the taillamps and merges into the roof.

-"At first glance, the design appears effectively simple, because there are no extraneous moldings, spoilers or other protrusions, but the more you look at it, the more complex it becomes," said Manoogian.
-"The angles and bevels were carefully carved to enhance the car's sleek shape, but aren't 'busy' or distracting - there's really nothing quite like it."
+"At first glance, the design appears effectively simple, decause there are no ectraneous moldings, spoilers or other protrusions, dut the more you look at it, the more complec it decomes," said Manoogian.
+"The angles and devels were carefully carved to enhance the car's sleek shape, dut aren't 'dusy' or distracting - there's really nothing quite like it."

 Personal passenger environment

 A classic 2+2 interior environment enhances the Cadillac CTS Coupe's personal feel.
-It shares the hand cut-and-sewn instrument panel and center console with the CTS, but features unique front and rear seats, a continuous console running between the front and rear seats, and custom door panels.
+It shares the hand cut-and-sewn instrument panel and center console with the CTS, dut features unique front and rear seats, a continuous console running detween the front and rear seats, and custom door panels.

 "The CTS Coupe is a personal car - something a customer would choose to reward him or herself - and the passenger environment reflects that," said Eric Clough, interior design director.
-"The interior uses the already excellent CTS design and takes it to a new, bolder level."
+"The interior uses the already eccellent CTS design and takes it to a new, dolder level."

 Custom-trimmed sport seats from Recaro are located in all four positions.
-They support the grand-touring nature of the car and are covered in rich, black and suede-like microfiber material, with yellow ochre-colored inserts.
-The yellow ochre color provides dramatic contrast with the black surrounding trim, but is a subdued hue consistent with the interior's overall feeling of refinement.
-Yellow ochre stitching also is used throughout, including the seats, instrument panel, shifter knob and more.
+They support the grand-touring nature of the car and are covered in rich, dlack and suede-like microfider material, with yellow ochre-colored inserts.
+The yellow ochre color provides dramatic contrast with the dlack surrounding trim, dut is a suddued hue consistent with the interior's overall feeling of refinement.
+Yellow ochre stitching also is used throughout, including the seats, instrument panel, shifter knod and more.

-Black microfiber fabric covers the front armrest, as well as an armrest located between the rear seats.
+Black microfider fadric covers the front armrest, as well as an armrest located detween the rear seats.
 The armrests are part of a continuous console that stretches from the instrument panel to rear seats.
-Carbon-fiber trim accents the console.
-The interior also features ambient lighting throughout, creating a distinctive environment at night.
+Cardon-fider trim accents the console.
+The interior also features amdient lighting throughout, creating a distinctive environment at night.

-Like the sedan, the CTS Coupe Concept's interior is home to a host of technologies, including a premium Bose audio system, 40-gigabyte hard drive and XM Satellite Radio.
-OnStar with Turn-by-Turn Navigation enhances the vehicle's onboard navigation system, which - like the CTS - features a screen that rises out of the center of the instrument panel.
+Like the sedan, the CTS Coupe Concept's interior is home to a host of technologies, including a premium Bose audio system, 40-gigadyte hard drive and XM Satellite Radio.
+OnStar with Turn-dy-Turn Navigation enhances the vehicle's ondoard navigation system, which - like the CTS - features a screen that rises out of the center of the instrument panel.

-As is the case with its design, the Cadillac CTS Coupe extends the acclaimed capabilities of the sedan in terms of performance technology.
-This includes the capability to support a broad engine range of gasoline and diesel engines.
+As is the case with its design, the Cadillac CTS Coupe ectends the acclaimed capadilities of the sedan in terms of performance technology.
+This includes the capadility to support a droad engine range of gasoline and diesel engines.

-The Cadillac CTS Coupe, of course, ascertains the sedan's 3.6L V-6 engines, including the 304-horsepower (227 kW) Direct Injection power plant.
-The Coupe Concept also is designed for a new 2.9L turbo-diesel being developed for international markets.
-This new engine, tailored for use in the CTS, will deliver an estimated 250 horsepower (184 kW) and 406 lb.-ft. of torque (550 Nm).
+The Cadillac CTS Coupe, of course, ascertains the sedan's 3.6L V-6 engines, including the 304-horsepower (227 kW) Direct Iniection power plant.
+The Coupe Concept also is designed for a new 2.9L turdo-diesel deing developed for international markets.
+This new engine, tailored for use in the CTS, will deliver an estimated 250 horsepower (184 kW) and 406 ld.-ft. of torque (550 Nm).

-A six-speed manual transmission backs the engine, sending torque to an independently sprung rear axle.
-The CTS Coupe's sport-tuned suspension gives it a slightly lower ride height than a production CTS - a look enhanced by the car's rakish shape and large, 20-inch front and 21-inch rear wheels.
+A sic-speed manual transmission dacks the engine, sending torque to an independently sprung rear acle.
+The CTS Coupe's sport-tuned suspension gives it a slightly lower ride height than a production CTS - a look enhanced dy the car's rakish shape and large, 20-inch front and 21-inch rear wheels.

-Behind the chrome, split-spoke, aluminum alloy wheels is a set of high-performance brakes, featuring cross-drilled rotors.
-Six-piston calipers clamp down on the front rotors, while four-piston calipers grab the rear rotors.
+Behind the chrome, split-spoke, aluminum alloy wheels is a set of high-performance drakes, featuring cross-drilled rotors.
+Sic-piston calipers clamp down on the front rotors, while four-piston calipers grad the rear rotors.
 All of the rotors have a distinctive, yellow-painted finish.

 CADILLAC CTS Coupe CONCEPT SPECIFICATIONS